Default Bayes Factors for Testing the (In)equality of Several Population Variances: Practical Examples

-As is indicated already by visualizing the raw data in the left panel of Figure \ref{fig:math-garden-example}, we find overwhelming support for an increase in variability with increased school grade ($\text{log BF}_{r0} = 1666.6$).
-The order-constrained hypothesis also strongly outperforms the unrestricted hypothesis ($\text{log BF}_{r1} = 6.57$).
-The right panel in Figure \ref{fig:math-garden-example} shows the posterior distribution of $\delta$ for pairwise comparisons.
+Using the default choice $u = \nicefrac{1}{2}$, we find overwhelming support in favor of a difference in the standard deviations, $\log(\text{BF}_{10}) = 1660.53$.
+As is suggested by the raw data visualized in the left panel of Figure \ref{fig:math-garden-example}, we also find overwhelming support for an increase in variability with increased school grade, $\log(\text{BF}_{r0}) = 1667.11$.
+The order-constrained hypothesis again strongly outperforms the unrestricted hypothesis, yielding evidence close to its theoretical maximum, $\text{BF}_{r1} = 719.69 \approx 6!$.
+The right panel in Figure \ref{fig:math-garden-example} shows the posterior distribution of $\phi$ for pairwise comparisons across school grades.